deepakmali/P3_blog/README.md

 * README.md format is taken from [jxon](https://gist.github.com/jxson/1784669)
 * Few hurdles were overcome using the Udacity discussion forum.
 * Last but not least, few confusions were resolved by [stack overflow](stackoverflow.com/)
+* Few bugs like user were fixed and the i would like to thank Udacity reviewers for pointing out the bugs.